 No condensed soup!
 Yes, you read that right!
 Just slow cooked, fall-off-the-bone beef short ribs smothered in a classic creamy stroganoff sauce.
 Serve with egg noodles or mashed potatoes for the ultimate comfort food dinner.

-How do I make beef stroganoff?
+How to make beef stroganoff:

 Let me say it again for those in the back – YOU WON’T BE USING CONDENSED SOUP in this recipe!
 Instead, you’ll re-create the creaminess of sodium laden canned soup by adding flour, deglazing with white wine, slow cooking everything together and adding a (large) dollop of sour cream at the end.